Pouyadevsecops/mongo-cluster/README.md

   192.168.1.2 mongodb2
   192.168.1.3 mongodb3
   ```
-  You must have server ips in etc hosts to communicate with eachohter.
+  You must have server ips in /etc/hosts to communicate with eachother.

 ## 4. Initate the cluster: